cris8239/cris8239.github.io/README.md

 # cris8239.github.io
 My small portfolio from my Junior year of College.
 Not perfect but trying to learn programming until I'm in a comfortable spot.
-You can find my work for the semester in the "Releases" tab on the right.
+You can find my work for the semester (at the time of typing this) in the "Releases" tab on the right, or the list of releases below.

 # Current Application releases: